 You can modify prices for individual users, or for roles, in several ways:

 - In the main Role Settings section on the Role Settings tab, you will see a table of the roles for your WordPress site, with several settings for each role.
 Here you can set the Base Price and Price Multiplier for each role, as well as enabling some other features via check boxes.
 Please note that you can NOT change options for regular customers or guests, as those will follow the main WooCommerce settings.
-In addition, if you have If WooCommerce Wholesale Ordering is installed and active, and you have a role set to be treated as wholesale, , you can’t change settings for the Wholesale Customer role on this page, since those settings are done via the Wholesale Ordering plugin.
-If you do have Woocommerce Wholesale Ordering installed, you will see an additional check box for other roles that allow you to treat those roles as wholesale customers.
+In addition, if you have Woocommerce Wholesale Ordering installed and active, as of version 2.1.6 you can now change base price and multiplier for the Wholesale Customer role on this page.
+Also with Woocommerce Wholesale Ordering installed, you will see an additional check box for other roles that allow you to treat those roles as wholesale customers.
 Leave everything at the “Default” settings, and the check boxes unchecked, to use the regular WooCommerce settings for those roles.

 - Similar fields to those on the Role Settings page are also added to the admin edit user page, allowing you to specify the settings you want for a specific user.
 If you change any of the user’s settings to anything other than the default settings, those settings will override the settings for that user’s role.
 It’s on a per setting basis, so any settings you leave to default will use the role setting.